SandroMartens/DBGSOM/docs/source/algorithm.rst

 where :math:`w_i` is the weight vector of the neuron `i` and `k` is the number of input vectors mapped on `i`.

-For each non boundary neuron where :math:`E_i > GT`, :math:`\frac{E_i}{2}` is distributed to neighboring boundary neurons.
+For each non boundary neuron where :math:`E_i > GT`, :math:`\frac{1}{2} * E_i` is distributed to neighboring boundary neurons.
 Then a new neuron is added to a free position to all boundary neurons where :math:`E_i > GT`.
 The position and weight of the new neuron are described in the paper.

 First classification
 ********************